qunitjs/js-reporters/README.md

   - **stack**: `String|undefined` - represents the stack trace for a failed assertion, for a `passed` one it is `undefined`.
   - **todo**: `Boolean` - whether this assertion was part of a todo test

 Additional properties (not defined here) can be added to the Assertion object.
+If Assertion objects are included in the Test and Suite objects defined above, it is recommended to remove the `actual` and `expected` values after `TestEnd` occurs to avoid leaking memory.

 ## Details